Sandy4321/consensus-dempshaf/README.md

 We are interested in looking at a range of problems within this model, including:

 - Consensus operator (Ph.D.) vs Dempster's rule of combination.
+- Recovery from changes in qualities of choices; dropping quality value of dominant choice to see how the population reacts to changes in the environment.

 #### Part of project T-B PHASE | 2017 - 2022